 The multi-flow nature of SMPTE ST 2110 means that a fairly complex labeling procedure is required to identify the various flows and their specific parameters.
-Before using an incoming IP flow in ST 2110, it is important first to identify the type of SMPTE protocol flow you are dealing with, in order to analyze it correctly.
+Before using an incoming IP flow in IP 2110 boot mode, it is important first to identify the type of SMPTE protocol flow you are dealing with, in order to analyze it correctly.